 And to reminisce about…

-Those days when we checked to see what color bloomers we were wearing as little girls and feeling thrilled if we had the same color
+- Those days when we checked to see what color bloomers we were wearing as little girls and felt thrilled if we had the same color

 Over the years, we’ve

 - encouraged each other to attempt things we normally wouldn’t

 - inspired each other to step out of our comfort zones

 - appreciated each other, praised each other, motivated each other